SysKitTeam/docs-point/installation-and-configuration/deploy-to-azure/azure-resource-requirements.md

 * **Windows Server 2012 or newer is required**
 * **Microsoft .NET Framework 4.5 or higher is required**

-## Azure Virtual Machine Requirements per Subscription Plan
+## Requirements per Subscription Plan

 Here is the list of recommended Azure resources based on your license type and your environment's size.